Bicycles and Seniors – I Bet You Haven’t Forgotten How

 Bike Checklist

-• Tire Lever – helps pry the tire off the rim.
+• Tire lever: This tool helps pry the tire off the rim, making it easier to replace the tube.

-• Multi-Tool– look for a tool with wrenches, screwdrivers, and a chain tool all on one device.
+• Multi-tool: A tool with wrenches, screwdrivers, and a chain tool can help you fix minor issues on your bike.

 Biking Groups and Clubs